larapollehn/foxglove/README.md

 ### Requirements

 Implementation of a book shop with Admin dashboard and payment gateway.
+User can manage his/her profile and see his/her personal purchasing history.

 ### Doc for API